Video by Pastor Rick Warren

 Q. Are there any verses about integrity and honesty in the Bible?

-• Proverbs 10:9 (NIV) – “Whoever walks in integrity walks securely, but whoever takes crooked paths will be found out.”
+• Proverbs 10:9 (NIV).
+“Whoever walks in integrity walks securely, but whoever takes crooked paths will be found out.”

-• Proverbs 11:3 (NIV) – “The integrity of the upright guides them, but the unfaithful are destroyed by their duplicity.”
+• Proverbs 11:3 (NIV).
+“The integrity of the upright guides them, but the unfaithful are destroyed by their duplicity.”

 Q. How does integrity relate to good character?

-Having integrity is an essential aspect of maintaining a good character.
+Integrity and good character have a strong connection.
+Good character encompasses various virtuous qualities, including integrity.
+Having integrity is an essential aspect of maintaining good character.
 It reflects one’s adherence to moral values, honesty, and consistency in behavior.

 Similar Posts